• Skip to primary navigation

 Here’s everything you need to know about sprouting seeds from the Sprout People.
 No, my kids aren’t so cool that they’ll just pick up a handful of sprouts and eat them.
 However, they’re really filling and can easily be tossed on top of sandwiches and salads.

-Beef jerky is a traditional favorite and here’s a great tutorial for making your own.
+- Beef jerky is a traditional favorite Paleo snack food and Against All Grain has a great recipe so you can make your own.

 You’ll eat a lot of eggs on a Paleo diet, most likely.
 Scrambling eggs doesn’t take long but having hard-boiled eggs on hand makes them easy to put into school lunches and take on road trips.

-Here’s how to make great Hard-Boiled Eggs every time.
+- Here’s how to make great Hard-Boiled Eggs from a Farmish Kind of Life.
+These will actually peel!

 Dried fruit and veggies make very portable and tasty Paleo snacks.
 It’s easiest to make these recipes with a dehydrator, of course.
 However, you can dehydrate fruits and veggies in the oven, or even the solar oven (click here for making apple chips in your solar oven!).